laurenhallden/therapy-calculator/README.md

 - How much each session costs averaged over that year

 ## Tools used
 Not much!
 All of the calculations are done in javascript, with jQuery.
-Other dependencies:
+Other tools used:

 - Form elements, submissions and validations use Zurb's Foundation 6 library
 - There's a progress bar based on [NProgress](https://github.com/rstacruz/nprogress) and [onScreen](https://github.com/silvestreh/onScreen)